-The National Park report is a time-honored tradition in classrooms across the country - and the world!
-At Death Valley National Park, we want to support your student's research efforts.
 Our Student Report Packet contains basic information about park weather and climate, geology, plants and animals, and history.
-For most elementary- and middle school-aged students, this packet provides all the information necessary to craft a thorough report.
+For most elementary and middle school students, this packet provides all the information necessary to craft a thorough report.

-For older students, or those seeking more specific knowledge, we have information on the park's endemic plants and animals, a first-person narrative from a Twenty Mule Team muleskinner, a list of earth's lowest elevations (Death Valley among them), and suggestions for day hikes in the park.
-We also encourage students to explore the Nature & Science or History & Culture sections of our website for additional information, or check out our Virtual Museum Exhibit.
-Students who want to interview a ranger, or who have very specific report needs should call the Education Specialist at the phone number below.
+For older students, or those seeking more specific knowledge, we have information on the park's endemic plants and animals, a first-person narrative from a Twenty Mule Team muleskinner, a list of earth's lowest elevations (including Death Valley), and suggestions for day hikes in the park.
+We also encourage students to explore the Nature and History & Culture sections of our website for additional information.
+Students can also check out our Virtual Museum Exhibit.
+Students who want to interview a ranger, or who have very specific report needs should contact the Education Coordinator.

-Thank you for introducing National Parks to your students!
+Thank you for introducing national parks to students!